-Parliamentary procedure:
+Parliamentary procedure

-Provides a standard for conduct.
-Is based on common sense.
-Provides order.
+- provides a standard for conduct;

+- is based on common sense; and

+- provides order.

 A business meeting is not a class in parliamentary procedure.
-It is out of order for the parliamentarian, the chair, or any member to constantly raise points of order that naturally occur because members are not familiar with parliamentary procedure.
+It is out of order for the parliamentarian, chair, or any member to constantly raise points of order that naturally occur because members are not familiar with parliamentary procedure.
 Only the minimum amount of parliamentary procedure is necessary to ensure democratic rule.

 Like the president, the parliamentarian must maintain a position of impartiality to consistently and fairly support the actions of all members.
 As a result, the parliamentarian may not offer opinions or take any action that would appear to support any side of a discussion.
-A parliamentarian may only affect a pending decision if the vote on that decision is by ballot.
+A parliamentarian may only affect a pending decision if the vote is by ballot.